Lych3ster/odata-client-php/README.md

 # Get started with the OData Client for PHP

+NOTE: This is a fork of https://github.com/saintsystems/odata-client-php/ since no actions were taken to fix bugs and no changes have been done to the project since several months.

 A fluent library for calling OData REST services inspired by and based on the [Laravel Query Builder](https://laravel.com/docs/5.4/queries).

 *This library is currently in preview.
 Please continue to provide [feedback](https://github.com/saintsystems/odata-client-php/issues/new) as we iterate towards a production-supported library.*